Chronology of Portuguese discoveries and maritime expansion

 Por mais de um século e meio, Portugal controlou importantes pontos da costa marroquina.
 No mapa, domínios portugueses no Marocco de 1415 (conquista de Ceuta) a 1578 (derrota de Alcácer-Quibir).

 For more than a century and a half, Portugal controlled important points on the Moroccan coast.
-On the map, Portuguese domains in Morocco from 1415 (conquest of Ceuta) to 1578 (defeat of Alcácer-Quibir).
+The map shows the Portuguese domains in Morocco from 1415 (conquest of Ceuta) to 1578 (defeat of Alcácer-Quibir).

-Although it lacked the importance of these two cities, it was a position of some importance in the 15th century, as a point of support for shipping and a stronghold for corsairs from the Strait of Gibraltar.
+Although it lacked the importance of these two cities, in the 15th century it was a position of some importance as a base for shipping and a stronghold for corsairs from the Straits of Gibraltar.

-On 24 October 1458, the King of Portugal entered the town after the inhabitants surrendered to the Portuguese military forces that had landed there three days earlier and whose artillery managed to breach the wall.
+On 24 October 1458, the King of Portugal entered the town after the inhabitants had surrendered to the Portuguese troops who had landed three days earlier and whose artillery had managed to break through the walls.

-In fact, Alcácer-Ceguer didn’t have enough forces or fortifications to resist the onslaught of the Portuguese armada, which was made up of two hundred sailing ships, artillery and several thousand soldiers.
+In fact, Alcácer-Ceguer didn’t have enough troops or fortifications to withstand the onslaught of the Portuguese Armada, which consisted of two hundred sailing ships, artillery and several thousand soldiers.

 The expedition was led by the monarch himself and included some of the most important figures of the Portuguese nobility, including Prince Henry the Navigator, who played an important role in its preparation.